Chaowu88/freeflux/docs/source/installation.rst

 Using PIP
 ---------

-FreeFlux was developed and tested in Python 3.8, it can be installed with *pip* from PyPI:
+FreeFlux was tested in Python 3.7 and 3.8, it can be installed with *pip* from PyPI:

 .. code-block:: python